jasper-zanjani/notes/azure/azure.md

 **Availability sets** offer redundancy for VMs in the same application tier, ensuring at least one VM is available in the case of a host update or problem.
 Each VM is assigned a **fault domain** (representing separate physical racks in the datacenter) and an **update domain** (representing groups of VMs and underlying physical hardware that can be rebooted at the same time for host updates).
 Every availability set has up to 20 update domains and 3 fault domains available.\
 A VM joined to an availability zone **may not** be also joined to an **availability set**.
 ### Scale sets
 **VM scale sets (VMSS)** support the ability to dynamically add and remove instances.
 By default, a VMSS supports up to 100 instances or up to 1000 instances if deployed with the property `singlePlacementGroup` set to false (called a **large-scale set**).
-A **placement group** is a concept similar to an availability set in that it assigns fualt and upgrade domains.
+A **placement group** is a concept similar to an availability set in that it assigns fault and upgrade domains.
 By default, a scale set consists of only a single placement group, but disabling this setting allows the scale set to be composed of multiple placement groups.
 If a custom image is used instead of one in the gallery, the limit is actually 300 instances.
 ## VNets
 **Virtual Networks** (VNets) created through Portal require at least one subnet.
 ### Subnets